CUG-URS/SSDGL/README.md

 IEEE Trans.
 Cybern., DOI:10.1109/TCYB.2021.3070577.
 + You can contact the e-mail dengweihuan@cug.edu.cn if you have further questions about the usage of codes and datasets.
 + For any possible research collaboration, please contact Prof. Qiqi Zhu (zhuqq@cug.edu.cn).
++ The homepage of our academic group is: http://grzy.cug.edu.cn/zhuqiqi/en/index.htm.
++
 ## Requirements:
 ```
 pytorch >= 1.1.0